royyandzakiy/royyandzakiy/README.md

   Used internally in real projects.

 - **[balancer-robot-workspace-manifest](https://github.com/royyandzakiy/balancer-robot-workspace-manifest)**
   Zephyr and west workspace setup for a balancing robot project.
-  Still a work in progress and intended as a long-term portfolio system.
+Here is.the professional setup for Zephyr projects that I use in real work.

 - **[gmock-sfinae-concepts-calculator](https://github.com/royyandzakiy/gmock-sfinae-concepts-calculator)**
-  Testing suite setup using templates, SFINAE, C++20 concepts, and testability.
+  Testing suite setup using templates, SFINAE, C++20 concepts.

----

-## What you probably will not see here

-- Shiny demos without real constraints
-- Over-abstracted architectures
-- Framework-driven designs without justification
-- Claims of “best” solutions

-Most of these projects exist to explore ideas, validate assumptions, or support real work.

----

-## Currently

-- Embedded Software Engineer at **LMesh IoT**
-- Working on medical and industrial IoT systems using Zephyr, FreeRTOS, and mixed connectivity stacks
-- Based in the Netherlands, working remotely

 ---